victory-css/victory.css/README.md

 ## Basic vs Standard

-Basic contains only basic resources, `victory.min.js` is same from standard version, about differences see:
+Basic contains only basic resources, `victory-basic.min.js` contains only polyfills, about differences see:

 Resource | Standard | Basic | About
 --- | --- | --- | ---